8base/Chat-application-using-GraphQL-Subscriptions-and-Vue/README.md

 ## Wrap up and Testing

 Believe it or not, the whole Public Chat Room is now built.
-If you open it on you localhost network, you'll be able to start submitting messages.
-However, to prove that it's a real group chat, open several windows and watch the conversation flow!
+If you open it on your localhost network, you'll be able to start submitting messages.
+However, to prove that it's a real group chat go ahead and open several windows and watch the conversation flow!

 In this tutorial, you learned how to initialize `ApolloClient` and `SubscriptionClient` to effectively execute GraphQL queries, mutations, and subscriptions to an 8base workspace.
 Also, maybe you learned a little bit about Vue.js :)

-Whether you're working on a web/mobile game, messaging and notification apps, or other projects that have real-time data requirement, subscriptions are an amazing tool to leverage.
+Whether you're working on a web/mobile game, messaging and notification apps, or other projects that have real-time data requirements, subscriptions are an amazing tool to leverage.
 We barely scratched the surface in this tutorial!

-Based on the success of this tutorial, we will develop it further to include user authentication, private channels and messages, file uploads, and advanced chat app features. **So please let us know if you found this valueable and want more!** Otherwise, the following resources are great for follow-on learning.
+Based on the success of this tutorial, we will develop it further to include user authentication, private channels and messages, file uploads, and advanced chat app features. **So please let us know if you found this valuable and want more!** Otherwise, the following resources are great for follow-on learning.

 * [Vue Lifecylce Diagram](https://vuejs.org/v2/guide/instance.html#Lifecycle-Diagram)
 * [Apollo Client Docs](https://www.apollographql.com/docs/react/api/apollo-client/)